 - Corticosteroid creams and ointments (most common treatment)

-- Synthetic forms of vitamin D and retinoids
+- Synthetic forms of vitamin D

 - Coal tar preparations